-NOTE: MATH 115 or 1 year of high school algebra with a grade of "C" or better is a required prerequisite to becoming a computer science major.
-Verification required upon request.
+Prerequisite: MATH 115 or one year of high school algebra with a grade of "C" or better.

 The intent of this degree program is to provide graduates with the skills needed to produce computer programs in a business/industrial environment or transfer to a 4-year institution.